-58. The marshes ecosystem occurs within the rangelands (grassland) ecosystem and are normally degraded by cattle trembling since they are not protected to control access in both landscapes.
+54. The marshes ecosystem occurs within the rangelands (grassland) ecosystem and are normally degraded by cattle trembling since they are not protected to control access in both landscapes.
 Success stories have been recorded in several projects where marshes have been protected through fencing off and regeneration of wetlands flora and rise of water to surface flows.
 Again, marginalised groups such as women use wetland flora to develop handicraft products for income generation.
 In compliance with Environmental Assessment Regulations of Eswatini Category 1 interventions will be undertaken.
 Again, resurfaced water flows are used for human domestic uses, thus improving community and livestock health (through reduced distances to water sources).

-- 3.1.2.1.
-Community participation in site assessments to identify degraded wetlands (marshes) within rangelands due to non-sustainable management practices. - 3.1.2.2.
-Technical support towards facilitating the generation of a SWOT analysis and preliminary designs for a healthy wetland's ecosystem towards livestock productivity, alternative income sources, domestic uses, and cultural benefits. - 3.1.2.3.
-Conduct landowner's mobilization, especially engage community leadership and members on the - development of the management plans and their management committees for ownership and capacitation.
+3.1.2.1.
+Community participation in site assessments to identify degraded wetlands (marshes) within rangelands due to non-sustainable management practices.

+3.1.2.2.
+Technical support towards facilitating the generation of a SWOT analysis and preliminary designs for a healthy wetland's ecosystem towards livestock productivity, alternative income sources, domestic uses and cultural benefits.

+3.1.2.3.
+Conduct landowner's mobilization, especially engage community leadership and members on the development of the management plans and their management committees for ownership and capacitation.

 3.1.2.4.
-Provide technical support to the landscape association to create awareness to stakeholders on how - 3.1.2.4.
-Provide technical support to the landscape association to create awareness to stakeholders on now the wetlands natural assets could be better managed for improved resilience and ecosystem functioning. - 3.1.2.5.
+Provide technical support to the landscape association to create awareness to stakeholders on how the wetlands natural assets could be better managed for improved resilience and ecosystem functioning.

+3.1.2.5.
 Engagement of Ministry of Natural Resources and Energy and Environmental Authority (mandated public regulators) for ensured compliance towards managing and sustainable use of the natural resources.

 3.1.2.6.
-Publication (as an awareness action) of management plans to attract more partnerships in - advancing concrete adaptation efforts for improved livestock productivity and livelihoods.
+Publication (as an awareness action) of management plans to attract more partnerships in advancing concrete adaptation efforts for improved livestock productivity and livelihoods.